Mavadidurai/compInterFoam/README.md

 It will delegate to the system `wmake` when available or print a clear instruction when the OpenFOAM environment is missing.
 ## `system/controlDict`
-The reference case in [`Latest/system/controlDict`](Latest/system/controlDict) keeps the base time step fixed with `adjustTimeStep no`, so the Courant-number limits (`maxCo`, `maxAlphaCo`, `maxThermalCourant`) act as documentation only unless you explicitly set `adjustTimeStep yes`.
-Output is controlled with `writeControl runTime`, where `writeInterval` is specified in seconds of simulated time (`5e-13` corresponds to 0.5 ps in the default case).
+The reference case in [`TEST2/system/controlDict`](TEST2/system/controlDict) enables adaptive stepping with `adjustTimeStep yes`, so the Courant-number limits (`maxCo`, `maxAlphaCo`, `maxThermalCourant`) actively bound the solver time step.
+Output is controlled with `writeControl adjustableRunTime`, where `writeInterval` is specified in seconds of simulated time (`5e-13` corresponds to 0.5 ps in the default case).

 ### `verbose`
 * **Type:** `Switch`